Regenerative Agriculture, Climate and Tea

 Regenerative farming has been linked to carbon sequestration.
 And this could help us deal with the excess carbon in our atmospheres, locking it in the Earth, instead.

 The principles of regenerative organic suggest that this style of farming is better at storing carbon in our soils.
-More research needs to be done — and across different geographies— to see how effective it truly is.
+More research needs to be done — and across different geographies and timescales— to see how effective it truly is.
 We are engaging with our suppliers as they measure the carbon content in their soil to determine the long-term impact of regenerative organic.
 We hope to be able to share concrete data on this in the near future.

 Alaya and regenerative